‘Avengers: Infinity War’ Is Marvel’s Nexus, But What Happens In The MCU After Crossover Culmination?

 — The Avengers (@Avengers) April 24, 2018

-Because Captain America is part of the Avengers, there’s some concern that the name “Avengers” will be retired if one or more of said Avengers dies in the war against Thanos.
+Because Captain America is part of the Avengers, there’s some concern that the name “Avengers” will be retired if one or more of said Avengers die in the war against Thanos.

 Slash Films, however, suggests that whoever survives in the so-called “Infinity War” will unite and form a new Avengers collective.